billhennessy/blog-chunky/content/post/2020/expensify-could-drain-your-bank-account-november-4.md

 Hurry.

+### UPDATE: Political Email Violated Expensify's Privacy Policy

+Expensify's CEO David Barrett appears to have violated the company's privacy policy by using personal identifying information (PII) stored in its database as part of a partisan political campaign.

+Expensify is likely to update its privacy policy, so I saved a PDF of their policy as of today.
+(See end of this post.)
+No mention of political ads.

 Here's part of David Barrett's email to Expensify customers:

 {{< figure src="/images/expensify-email.png" caption="Email to Expensify customers threatening civil war if Trump is re-elected." >}}

+{{< figure src="/images/privacy_policy.pdf" >}}